lcouper/RprogrammingCourse/Week2/README.md

   Example:
   ```
   library(reshape2) # load the reshape2 package, needed to use the melt function below
-  # Example using the 'airquality' dataset - another built-in dataset in R that has info on air quality measurements from NY in 173
+  # Example using the 'airquality' dataset - another built-in dataset in R that has info on air quality measurements from NY in 1973
   View(airquality)

-  # If you "melt" mtcars without specifying anything further:
+  # If you "melt" airquality without specifying anything further:
   melt1 = melt(airquality)

-  # Now "melt" the dataset but preserve the "gear" & "cyl" column
+  # Now "melt" the dataset but preserve the "Month" & "Day" column
   melt2 = melt(airquality, id.vars = c("Month", "Day"))  # id.vars = which columns you want to keep

   # Go from long to wide ("casting") using the dcast() function: